chuushi/CoreProtect-Lookup-Web-Interface/readme.md

 - `git pull` downloads and updates the repository with the latest changes
 - `git stash pop` applies the stashed changes into the repository.

-If you see this error when running `git stash pop`:
+If you see this message after running `git stash pop`:
 ```
 CONFLICT (content): Merge conflict in config.php
 ```